nicktheo59/non-nicktheo59.github.io/index.md

 ![](./gif/caption_search.gif)
+*My design of a Search Engine for YouTube captions*

 If, having skimmed through my Portfolio Projects below, you have any feedback (or even potential job offers), the best (and fastest) place to probably reach me is Twitter.
 DMs are open :)